Sarah627/Java_miniatures/README.md

 > format specifier specifies how an item should be formatted, simple format specifier consists of a percent sign (`%`) followed by a conversion code.

-The following is a table of format specifiers used in java:
+The following is a table of format specifiers used in Java:

 | Format Specifier  | Output                         |
 |-------------------|--------------------------------|